Kschong0420/git/README.md

 use 'v help <cmd>' to check a command info.

-Vanilla bot still coding in progress, if found any bug or issue please use:
-"v feedback <bug or issue> to report the bug or issue to the owner.
+Vanilla bot still coding in progress, if found any bug or issue please use: "v feedback <bug or issue>" to report the bug or issue to the owner.

 # Privacy
 Vanilla bot won't save any of your personal data and infomation,